ttkaralis/metabofon/README.md

 # **General information**
 This project describes a machine learning framework that predicts metabolomics from gene expression data.

-The pre-trained models are available to download from the "models" file.
+The pre-trained models are available to download from the "pretrained_models" file.
 The cell line and tissue models are stored in the respective files.

 All the scripts utilized for this study are availble in the "python_scripts" file.
 This contains separately the scripts used for cell lines and tissues.